mesgjs/mesgjs/docs/interfaces/@list.md

 This is the interface implemented by storage namespaces (`%`, `#`, `!`, `@gss`, `@mps`) and lists.

-RIC (run-if-code) values are rarely used in this interface, so assume "none" unless otherwise stated.

 * `(@init list)`
   * Synopsis: Create a new list, optionally providing the JavaScript `NANOS` object list.
 * `(at key... path=[key...] else=elseBlock)`\